The Liberal Arts

-The classical art of "grammar" is not merely sentence analysis (as in modern education), nor is it learning the basic facts of a discipline (as some in the neoclassical education movement have asserted*).
+The classical art of "grammar" is not merely sentence analysis, nor is it learning the basic facts of a discipline.
 Grammar is the path of ascent to understanding a text through increasing levels of understanding.
 "What does it mean?" is a simple question, yet it occupies every mind from the small child to the great sages.
 Mastering the art of grammar means practicing the art of asking, and answering, that basic question.

-(For a deeper understanding of the liberal art of grammar, the art of interpreting texts, see How to Read a Book by Mortimer Adler and Charles Van Doren.)
+(For a deeper understanding of the liberal art of grammar, the art of interpreting speech, see How to Read a Book by Mortimer Adler and Charles Van Doren.)

 All of us must sooner or later confront the fact that our thoughts about reality are distinct from what is actually the case.
 In varying degrees, we all live in the darkness of ignorance and illusion.
 Socrates, the first true master of the art of dialectic, taught his followers that our minds inhabit an allegorical cave.
 Those who wish to escape must bring their thoughts out of hiding and expose them to the light of truth.
 This can be a long and painful journey which begins in early life and will continue until our final breath.
 How does one begin this journey?